https://visualgit.io/ brings me back to my recent effort to polish logdiag on Windows XP. I’d almost use it, but it would be mostly out of nostalgy.

 https://www.reuters.com/business/finance/global-corporate-tax-deal-nears-holdouts-drop-objections-2021-10-08/ I think I should be happy about this, rather than mostly indifferent

-bsdtar is a wonderful Swiss army knife for archives
+bsdtar is a wonderful Swiss army knife for archives, despite a flaw in its library.

-https://www.oyakata.com.pl is a nice thing to find in local supermarkets: the packaging is English-first and pretty well done, and it’s actually rather fucking good
+https://www.oyakata.com.pl is a nice thing to find in local supermarkets: the packaging is English-first and pretty well done, and it’s actually rather fucking good, as well as fast to consume.

 https://www.notion.so/blog/alan-kay says I’m supposed to not fear making a mess while programming, so I’m thinking about it: